+Benjamin Bennink, a certified dog trainer and owner of New York-based Good Doggy Saratoga, recommended avoiding toys that are too hard for your dog’s teeth.
 “The ‘thumbnail test’ is commonly used and states that if the toy gives to the pressure of your thumbnail, it's safe for their teeth,” he said.
 “Harder toys like the common hardened nylon bones should be considered ‘at your own risk.’”

 Similarly, you should always ask your veterinarian before entertaining your pup with bones and rawhide chews.
-JoAnn Morrison, DVM and director of veterinary science at Banfield Animal Hospital, previously told us that rawhide chews can break into large chunks and turn into choking hazards — she suggested always keeping an eye on your dog when chewing larger treats.
-For a safer chew toy option, experts suggested toys made from a hard, durable rubber, instead.
+Patrick said that rawhide chews can break into large chunks and turn into choking hazards — he suggested always keeping an eye on your dog when chewing larger treats.
+For a safer chew toy option, experts suggested toys made from a hard, durable rubber instead.

 Best toys for different types of dogs